The Bad Future

 - Sideways example: the Slayer's Handbook supplement to the RPG describes an alternate setting called Hellworld, in which Glory's portal wasn't closed, unleashing a demonic apocalypse on Earth.
 One of the last remaining enclaves of humanity is defended by a group of grizzled demon fighters led by a horrifically scarred, nearly psychotic Alexander 'Call me Xander and die' Harris.

-- In the same scenario, there are rumours filtering in from the wasteland about someone called "Ripper" who hunts down demons with a combination of magic and mundane weapons...
+- In the same scenario, there are rumors filtering in from the wasteland about someone called "Ripper" who hunts down demons with a combination of magic and mundane weapons....

 - Heroes has its own alternate future, with various side-switching and bad-ass-ifications.
 The most jarring one is Hiro, who goes from scruffy-looking, broken-English-speaking comicbook nerd to Badass Longcoat-wearing, hair-slicked-back, contemplative-yet-badass street samurai.
 And is pissed about it.